dotnet/csharplang/proposals/ref-struct-interfaces.md

 }
 ```

-Note that a pattern `Dispose` method will not be recognized on a type parameter that `allows ref struct` since
+Note that a pattern `Dispose` method will not be recognized on a type parameter that `allows ref struct` because
-there is no guarantee that the type is going to be substituted with a ref struct and the pattern recognition is limited
-to ref structs only.
+an interface (and this is the only place where we could possibly look for a pattern) is not a ref struct.
 ```csharp
 interface IMyDisposable
 {